parvvaresh/Tehran-house-price-forecast/README.md

 - **User-Friendly Web Interface:** Allows users to enter property details through a simple HTML form.
 - **Input Validation:** Validates inputs such as area (20–500 m²) and construction year (1320–1403).
-- **Model Prediction:** Uses a saved Linear Regression model to generate price predictions.
+- **Model Prediction:** Uses a saved Random Forest model to generate price predictions.
 - **Result Display:** Predicted prices are formatted using a custom currency filter.
 - **Error Handling:** Displays appropriate error messages for invalid input or system issues.